 DADA Faces Lawsuit After Disclosing Approximately $70 Million in Suspicious Revenue and Cost Accounting – Hagens Berman

-Hagens Berman, National Trial Attorneys, Encourages Dada Nexus (DADA) Investors with Substantial Losses to Contact Firm’s Attorneys
+Hagens Berman, National Trial Attorneys, Encourages DADA Investors with Substantial Losses to Contact Firm’s Attorneys

 Class Period: May 11, 2023 – Jan.
 8, 2024